Lorenzo-SB/Lorenzo-SB/README.md

 - 👀 I’m interested in Gaming/Art
 - 🌱 I’m currently learning Java/Python
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: E-Mail = lorenzo.lenzenhuber@storz-bickel.com
 - ⚡ Fun fact: I'm a beginner

 <!---